AcuGIS/jasper-report-publisher/README.md

 * PHP >= 8.1
 * 2 GB RAM
 * 5 GB Disk
-* Tested on Ubuntu 22
+* Tested on Ubuntu 22 and Ubuntu 24

 Running the Installer
 =======================